Azure/Verified-Telemetry-Device-Sample/MXChip/AZ3166/readme.md

 ### Install the tools

 The cloned repo contains a setup script that installs and configures the required tools.
-If you installed these tools in another tutorial in the getting started guide, you don't need to do it again.
+If you have installed these tools in another tutorial in the getting started guide, you don't need to do it again.

 > Note: The setup script installs the following tools:
 > * [GCC](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm): Compile